 “To overcome the disadvantages of both systems, we simply combined both into our screening platform,” Tan said.
 By comparing the responses of both types of SALL4-overexpressing cells, the team was able to tease out the impact of genetic variability induced by genetic manipulation while providing biologically relevant findings.

 “It also increases the efficiency and effectiveness of drug discovery.
 This saves time and money since fewer compounds need to be validated after the screen,” said Tan.

 From an initial panel comprising more than 22,000 small molecules and natural product extracts, the team identified five compounds that killed SALL4-overexpressing liver cancer cells.
 Of the five, four were found to inhibit an oxygen-dependent energy-generating process called oxidative phosphorylation, suggesting that SALL4-expressing cells are metabolically distinct from other liver cancers.

 “Our results showed that more aggressive liver cancers and even non-small cell lung cancer are ‘addicted’ to this pathway for their metabolic needs, potentially making them more sensitive towards inhibitors of the SALL4 metabolic pathway,” added Wai Leong Tam, one of the senior investigators of the study.

-While seeking industry partners to develop the identified candidate compounds for clinical testing, the team is also utilizing this screening strategy in combination with whole-metabolome CRISPR knockout screens and genomic analyses to target genes involved in other cancers.
+While seeking industry partnerships to develop candidate compounds for clinical testing, the team is also utilizing this screening strategy in combination with whole-metabolome CRISPR knockout screens and genomic analyses to target genes involved in other cancers.